 Best French Baby Toys and Books

-A while ago I wrote about learning a new language as a family so I thought that I’d write a bit about the French toys and games that we love.
+A while ago I wrote about learning a new language as a family so I thought that I’d write a bit about the French baby toys and games that we love.

 French speaking toys are an excellent way to introduce another language to babies and toddlers.